Bratah123/ElectronClient/README.md

 # ElectronClient
-The client for the open source emulator ElectronMS
+The client for the open source emulator ElectronMS.

+Change the IP in Constant.cs and build to use.